maxschelski/maxschelski/README.md

-I am a neurobiology PostDoc and currently developing mathematical models of neuronal cell biology.
+I am a neurobiology PostDoc and currently developing mathematical models of neuronal cell biology underlying synaptic plasticity.

 By training I am an experimental neurobiologist with more than 16 years of experience in programming and 10 years of experience in live-cell imaging of neurons.